Stephen Barber & Sandi Harris Lutemakers

 His passing has left an enormous void in many peoples' lives; we are grateful that we were able to spend a lot of time with him in his final months, and he will always be an ever-present inspiration to us.
 We know that it will be a very long time indeed before we meet anybody who can measure up to him.
 A great man, sadly and sorely missed.
 Sandi Harris and Stephen Barber, December 2007.

-More than nine years have passed since the tragic death on August 3rd 2002 of the lutenist Tom Finucane, a very good friend who Stephen had known for 30 years.
+More than fifteen years have passed since the tragic, unnecessary death from tuberculosis on August 3rd 2002 of the lutenist Tom Finucane, a very good friend who Stephen had known for 30 years.
 Tom was one of the most gifted and accomplished players of the lute, and among the generation of lutenists that arose in the late 20th Century, he was one of its most talented and sensitive interpreters, and the equal of any a true musician's musician.
 He was a very warm, kind man, with a wonderful, wry sense of humour; a patient and inspiring teacher, he taught many players, including Brian Payne, who had started from scratch at the age of 28 and developed under Tom's guidance to play concerts at a professional level (there is a link to Brian's website on our Links page).Tom's playing and teaching touched and enriched many people's lives.
 He studied with Diana Poulton and Anthony Rooley, and his career as a lutenist paralleled my career as a lutemaker, we started out at the same time, and Tom was always an inspiring and helpful 'test-pilot'.
 We shared a flat for 6 years in the 1970's at 11, Flodden Road, Camberwell, south London, which became a focus for players passing through London.
 I'll never forget the first time we tried stringing a lute completely in gut (a medieval 5c lute) sitting in the long back garden: as soon as Tom began to run the plectrum across the strings, the 4 cats who were usually in residence legged it over the wall.
 The moggies must have felt they might be next . . .

 This portrait of Tom was taken by Anna Langley, while they were playing duets in our workshop in December 2001, during the annual open studios event held in Peacock Yard just before Christmas.We received a large number of expressions of condolence and sympathy which were passed on to Tom's family and friends; typical of these warm, kind messages are the following, which were emailed to us on 18th April and 5th August 2003 respectively:"I happened upon your website today, and was distraught when I read of the death of Tom Finucane in August last year.
 I met him twice, once when he came to New Zealand in 1986 for the Early Music Festival, then a year later in London at a party.
 I am an amateur counter-tenor, and at that point a much-less-than-adequate one.
 It was a huge privilege for me to sing a couple of songs with Tom, most expertly accompanying me on lute.
 He was so kind with my rendition of a song whose first line was, appositely now, 'Ahimè'; I also remember his wry sense of humour - he continually made everyone laugh".